GalaxyShadesCat/mut-epi-origin/README.md

 ## Results app

 Use the unified Streamlit results app to inspect the thesis figures, supporting tables, and interactive track visualisation.
-This is the only maintained app entrypoint for result exploration.

 ```bash
 conda activate mut-epi-origin